Tribulus Terrestris and Testosterone: Useless Hype?

-Tribulus Terrestris (puncture vine) is a herb that grows pretty much all around the word, but is typically found in dry and cold climates.
+Tribulus Terrestris (puncture vine) is a herb that grows pretty much all around the World but is typically found in dry and cold climates.

-It’s the most well known “testosterone booster” in the bodybuilding community with a bad reputation, and it really does share opinions.
+It’s the most well known “testosterone booster” in the bodybuilding community.
+With a bad reputation that is, and it really does share opinions.
 Some preach for its awesome effects, and some say it’s an utter waste of money with no benefits at all.

-They do that based on the claims that tribulus would increase luteinizing hormone (LH) levels which would then help the body synthezise more testosterone inside the testicles.
+They do that based on the claims that Tribulus would increase luteinizing hormone (LH) levels which would then help the body synthesize more testosterone inside the testicles.

 It makes some sense as Tribulus Terrestris contains steroidal saponins and steroidal glycosides, which may have slight androgenic effects in the body.

-However the scientific research on the subject is one hell of a big mess of inconclusive evidence and poorly done studies:
+However, scientific research on the subject is a big mess of inconclusive evidence:

 The Tribulus injections did work quite well, as they more than doubled the testosterone levels of those primates, but not for a long period of time though.

-Basically this study proves nothing, except that there’s some androgenic effects in the herb when it’s injected into monkeys.
+Basically, this study proves nothing, except that there are some androgenic effects in the herb when it’s injected into monkeys.

 But again, those are animal studies and they’re not enough to prove anything.